A Sequential Benders-based Mixed-Integer Quadratic Programming Algorithm and Its Implementation in the CAMINO Toolbox: Extension to the nonconvex case

 We illustrate the first situation of premature termination with the following example.
 Consider the nonlinear integer program \begin{mini} {y \in \Z_{[-4, 4]}}{\left( y^2 - 5 \right)^2 + 4 y.}{}{ } \end{mini} For simplicity, we run Algorithm~\ref{alg: benders region s-miqp} with zero Hessian $B=0$ in $\mathcal{P}_\mathrm{BR-MIQP}$, resulting in an \ac{MILP}.
 As shown in Figure \ref{fig: benders deadlock for noncvx minlp}, at the last iteration, the new Benders region $\B_3$ is empty.
 Hence, we attempt to solve $\prob_\MILP$.
 Note that for the latter problem, the cutting planes are not lower bounds of the current best solution $y_{b(3)}=-3$.
 The solution of $\prob_\MILP$ is $y=2$, which has a value greater than $\UB$, triggering the termination of Algorithm~\ref{alg: benders region s-miqp}.

-The second scenario is illustrated in Figure \ref{fig: infeasible cut nonconvex MINLP}, where $\Fbar$ is nonconvex, $y_b \in \Fbar$ is the best solution found, and $\hat{y}$ is the infeasible solution that Algorithm~\ref{alg: benders region s-miqp} has computed lastly.
+The second scenario is illustrated in Figure \ref{fig: infeasibility cut nonconvex MINLP}, where $\Fbar$ is nonconvex, $y_b \in \Fbar$ is the best solution found, and $\hat{y}$ is the infeasible solution that Algorithm~\ref{alg: benders region s-miqp} has computed lastly.
 In the attempt to create an infeasibility cut as \eqref{eq: infeasibility cut} for $\prob_{\FNLP}(\hat{y}, y_b)$, we cut a portion of the feasible set that includes $y_b$.
 This makes $\LB = \infty$, triggering the termination of Algorithm~\ref{alg: benders region s-miqp}.

-In what follows, we introduce a strategy to address these situations of early termination and enforce Algorithm~\ref{alg: benders region s-miqp} to not discard the current best solution.
-First, we present a procedure to correct the gradient of the linear models, then we show a way to enlarge the Benders region.
+\andrea{In what follows, we introduce heuristic safeguarding strategies that aim to prevent premature termination in the nonconvex case, without restoring the global validity guarantees enjoyed under convexity.} First, we present a procedure to correct the gradient of the linear models, then we show a way to enlarge the Benders region.